The Wines of Portugal (Organized by Region)

 Algarve

 The beaches of Algarve are awesome.
-There is a city called Tavira, often referred to as “The Venice of the South.”
+There is a city called Tavira, often called “The Venice of the South.”
 For sun-worshippers, Algarve is a thing to behold.
-Perhaps because of all the tourist excitement, there is also wine in the Algarve, nearly 2500 acres / 1000 hectares.
-Naturally, as a hot and sunbaked region, the wines aren’t designed to age, but there is hope in particular for red wines with Alicante Bouschet, Syrah, and Aragonês (Tempranillo).
-These drought-climate varieties still manage to have juicy acidity and create more smoky-sweet, dusty notes on the finish somewhat reminiscent to South Australia.
+Perhaps because of all the tourist excitement, there is also wine in the Algarve, nearly 2,500 acres (1,000 hectares).
+Naturally, as a hot and sunbaked region, the wines aren’t designed to age, but there is hope, particularly for red wines with Alicante Bouschet, Syrah, and Aragonês (Tempranillo).
+These drought-climate varieties still manage to have juicy acidity and create more smoky-sweet, dusty notes on the finish, somewhat reminiscent of South Australian wines.

 Sources